aiisahik/frontend-test/README.md

 Frontend Developer Test
 =============

-You have been given a one-page app which allows an end-user to browse through their requests, the matched suppliers for each request, the quotes submitted by each supplier and messages exchanges between the end user and each supplier.
+You have been given a one-page app which allows an end-user to browse through their requests, the matched suppliers for each request, the quotes submitted by each supplier, and the messages exchanged between the end user and each supplier.